Navigating 10 Different Trust Options for Estate Planning

 8. Grantor Retained Annuity Trust

 This irrevocable trust offers you an annuity for a specific period based on trust property’s value.
-Upon annuity completion, the remaining assets are given to named beneficiaries, advantageous for making substantial financial gifts.
+Upon annuity completion, the remaining assets are distributed to named beneficiaries.
+This trust is advantageous for making substantial financial gifts.

 9. Qualified Terminable Interest Property Trust

 Offering income to the surviving spouse, this trust ensures beneficiaries receive the remaining assets upon the spouse’s death.
-It maximizes estate and tax exemptions, often applied in second marriages.
+It maximizes estate and tax exemptions, and is often applied in second marriages to protect children from a prior relationship.

 10. Testamentary Trust

 Created within a will, this trust safeguards assets for beneficiaries instead of transferring them outright.
-Beneficial for those needing financial management or asset protection, testamentary trusts require probate before becoming active.
+This trust is beneficial for those needing financial management or asset protection.
+However, testamentary trusts require probate before becoming active.

 Let’s work together to determine the right trusts for your needs.
 Reach out now to schedule an in-person or virtual appointment.
 We’re here and eager to assist you.